ezautorres/Scientific-Computing-CIMAT/README.md

 ---

 - **Final Project – Bayesian Inference for Weibull Parameters**
   Full Bayesian treatment of a Weibull likelihood using MCMC.
-Implements both standard Metropolis-Hastings and adaptive proposals for posterior sampling of \(\alpha\) and \(\lambda\), with convergence diagnostics and posterior summaries for simulated datasets.
+Implements both standard Metropolis-Hastings and adaptive proposals for posterior sampling of \(𝛼\) and \(λ\), with convergence diagnostics and posterior summaries for simulated datasets.

   <div align="center">
     <img src="https://github.com/ezautorres/Scientific-Computing-CIMAT/raw/main/final_project/results/trayectory_ex2.png" alt="Trayectory of alpha and lambda for Weibull model" width="500"/>